CliffVale/DataX_Internship/README.md

 ## Deliverables Included
 * `Superstore.csv`: The raw dataset used for analysis.
-* `Superstore_Dashboard.pdf`: The final visual report exported from Tableau.
+* `Dashboard.png`: The final visual report exported from Tableau.